schneider-san/Spark/README.md

-You give the hands that you will take.
+Give the hands you will receive.

 - WEB4.